rymdkraftverk/level1/README.md

 SPRITES AND ANIMATIONS
 - Bug: AddSprite has to be used before addBody
-- add a setsprite and setanimation (handle switching between animations easier, Animation.create() ?)
+- add a setsprite and setanimation (handle switching between animations easier, Animation.create() ? animation state machine?)
 - Refactor flipSprite ?

 BUNDLING
  - Investigate upgrading to webpack (if pixi supports it)
  - Use dev server to combine start and watch commands
+ - Bundle pressplay font with engine

 CROSS PLATFORM
  - Look into converting to iOS and android with cocoonjs or phonegap

 PHYSICS REFACTOR
- - Other javascript physics engines?
  - Make Engine addCollision predictable (bodyA is always first entityType)
  - Add a remove collision function